topel-research-group/Bamboozle/vilmas_pipeline/Skeletonema_marinoi_adaptation_to_warming_project_refv.1.1.1/README.md

 ## Conclusion
 The sample sizes were altogether too low for a fair assessment of the environmental impact on the genotypes.
 Nevertheless the analysis provided an example of how much easier the process become when using a customized pipeline in bioinformatics.
 The pipeline makes the analysis easy to reproduce and the work that is put in the process was only at one time, hence the human error was lowered as well.
 The tests were performed as if the sample sizes and data were sufficient and the process, programs and models have shown to be successful.
-The phenotype genotype correlation test uses an updated GFF file to get the gene names, this has not get been done on the FST results (only an older version) this might give some other results in the annotation.
+The genotype-phenotype correlation test uses an updated GFF file to get the gene names, this was done on the FST results as well and gave some other results in the annotation (different gene names).
 I decided to trust the results from the correlation test more and have therefore put the FST analysis a bit on hold.